3rd Conference of the Workers' Party of Korea: Overview

-According to Xinhuanet's report from the North Korean Central News Agency, after the start of the plenary session on September 28, 2010, Kim Yong-nam, chairman of the Standing Committee of the Supreme People's Assembly, made a report on the election of Kim Jong Il for the general secretary of the Workers' Party of Korea.
+According to Xinhuanet's report from the Korean Central News Agency, after the start of the plenary session on September 28, 2010, Kim Yong-nam, Chairman of the Standing Committee of the Supreme People's Assembly, made a report on the election of Kim Jong Il for the General Secretary of the Workers' Party of Korea.
 After discussion, the delegates unanimously supported and passed Kim Jong Il's proposal to be re-elected as the general secretary of the Workers' Party of Korea.

-According to the Charter of the WPK, the Election Rules for the Supreme Leadership Organization of the Workers' Party of Korea, the meeting of the delegates announced that Kim Jong Il is a member of the Standing Committee of the Political Bureau of the Workers' Party of Korea Central Committee, a member of the Political Bureau of the Workers' Party of Korea Central Committee, Member of the Central Committee of the Labor Party and Chairman of the Central Military Committee of the WPK.
+According to the Charter of the WPK, the Election Rules for the Supreme Leadership Organization of the Workers' Party of Korea, the meeting of the delegates announced that Kim Jong Il is a member of the Standing Committee of the Politburo of the Workers' Party of Korea, a member of the Political Bureau of the Workers' Party of Korea Central Committee, Member of the Central Committee and Chairman of the Central Military Commission of the WPK.
 Elected 124 members of the Central Committee of the WPK, including Kim Jong Il, Kang Sok-ju, Kim Jong Un, Kim Kyong-hui, and Pak Myong-sun, and 105 alternate members of the Central Committee of the WPK, including Jiang Jixie.
-Fifteen members of the Central Auditing Committee of the Workers' Party of Korea including Jin Changzhu and Park Mingshun were elected.
+Fifteen members of the Central Auditing Commission of the Workers' Party of Korea including Jin Changzhu and Park Mingshun were elected.

 The meeting also notified the contents of the decision of the first plenary meeting of the Central Committee of the Workers' Party of Korea held earlier on the same day, and the contents of the decision of the September 2010 plenary meeting of the Central Committee of the Workers' Party of Korea.
 The newly elected members of the Central Auditing Committee of the Workers' Party of Korea attended the party representative meeting.

 The meeting of representatives passed the "Decision on Revising the Charter of the WPK."
 According to reports, the amendment comprehensively revised and supplemented the obligations of the WPK party members and the work content of party organizations at all levels, adding new chapters such as "Party and People's Government", "Party Emblem, and Party Flag", and added information on strengthening the Party.
 The leadership of the People's Government and Kim Il Sung Kim Jong Il Youth League, as well as the content of enhancing the role of party organizations within the Korean People's Army.
+The revisions transferred the powers to elect the General Secretary from the Central Committee to the Party Congress or Conference.